Remziye Bakır: Club career

 Bakır obtained her license from Gazi Üniversitesispor in Ankara on 15 June 2010.
 She started playing for her team in the 2011-12 Turkish Women's First Football League debuting in the match on 26 March 2012.
 After scoring three goals in ten games, she transferred the next season to Fomget Gençlik ve Spor in the same city.
 Her club saw relegation to the Turkish Women's Second Football League at the end of the 2012-13 season.
 She played three more seasons in the Second League with Fomget GS, capped 47 times and scored 18 goals in total.
 In the 2016–17 season, Bakır joined the Diyarbakır-based club Amed S.K. in the Second League.
 At the end of the league season, she enjoyed her team's promotion to the First League.
 She played in 23 matches in two seasons and scored six goals for Amed S.K.
 In the second half of the 2017-18 First League season, she left her club, and moved to ALG Spor in Gaziantep to play in the Second League.
 Her team was promoted to the Fşrst League at the end of the season.
 Her team became runners-up of the 2018–19 season after losing the play-off match to Beşiktaş J.K.
-In yje 2019-20 Women's First League season, she returned to her former club AMed S.K.
+In the 2019-20 Women's First League season, she returned to her former club AMed S.K.

 Bakır moved to her former club Fomget G.S. in the 2020–21 First League season.

 For the 2021-22 Turkcell Women's Super League season, she transferred to the newly formed team >Çaykur Rizespor.